Cunda Island

 Cunda Island, also called Alibey Island, (Cunda Adası, Alibey Adası), Greek Moschonisi (Μοσχονήσι or Μοσχόνησος), is the largest of the Ayvalık Islands archipelago in Turkey, which was historically called the Εκατόνησα (Hekatonisa) or Μοσχονήσια (Moschonisia) archipelago in Greek.
-It lies in the Edremit Gulf on the Turkey's northwestern coast, off the coast of Ayvalık in Balıkesir Province, Turkey, with an area of 26.8 km2.
+It lies in the Edremit Gulf on Turkey's northwestern coast, off the coast of Ayvalık in Balıkesir Province, Turkey, with an area of 26.8 km2.
 It is located 16 km east of Lesbos, Greece.

 History

 Antiquity

-According to written sources, there have been settlements since the antiquity; the sources mention the settlements of Nasos (Νάσος), Pordoselini or Pordoselene (Πορδοσελήνη) and Chalkis (Χαλκίς).
+According to written sources, there have been human settlements on the island since antiquity; the sources mention the settlements of Nasos (Νάσος), Pordoselini or Pordoselene (Πορδοσελήνη) and Chalkis (Χαλκίς).

 20th Century

-According to the Ottoman General Census of 1881/82-1893, the kaza of Cunda (Yunda) had a total population of 4.671, consisting of 4.417 Greeks, 89 Muslims and 165 foreign citizens.
+According to the Ottoman General Census of 1881/82-1893, the kaza of Cunda (Yunda) had a total population of 4,671 consisting of 4,417 Greeks, 89 Muslims and 165 foreign citizens.

 Until the Treaty of Lausanne (1923) the entire population of the island was Greek.

 In 1913, Mehmed Reshid visited the island and he suggested the settlement of wealthy Muslim muhacirs on the island in order to control the Greek population.
 In 1914, persecution against the population started, resulting in the departure of many inhabitants from the island.
 The bishop Photios, various priests and prominent men were seized, beaten and imprisoned in a mill, to be released only after some days had passed.
 Men and women were beaten and tortured.
-Later, the inhabitants were deported to Aivali (the Greek name for Ayvalık) on the mainland without being allowed to take anything with them.
-In Aivali they shared the same fate of oppression with its Christian inhabitants until they were all deported, and scattered among the Turkish villages of the vilayets of Izmir and Bursa.
-There they were daily subjected to all kinds of persecutions and dying in great numbers.
+Later, the inhabitants were deported to Ayvalık (Kydonies/Aivali in Greek) on the mainland without being allowed to take anything with them.
+In Ayvalık they shared the same fate of oppression with its Christian inhabitants until they were all deported, and scattered among the Turkish villages of the vilayets of Izmir and Bursa.
+There they were subjected daily to all kinds of persecution and died in great numbers.
 The churches on the island were looted and turned into warehouses and stables, the lamps and holy images in them were broken, paintings of art destroyed and houses rendered uninhabitable.
 In 1915, inhabitants of the island were compelled to pay 2,500 Turkish pounds for the uniforms of the Turkish army and 2,000 Turkish pounds for the construction of barracks; to pay a wheat-tax for the upkeep of the navy, and to buy, at no cheap price, post-cards.
 Also, some inhabitants were killed and tortured.

 For a short period (1921–1922), the island was the see of a Greek Orthodox metropolitan bishop, while the neoclassical mansion of the last metropolitan, Ambrosios, who was executed by the Turkish army, still survives on the seafront of the island's town center.
 On September 19, 1922 several hundred of the Greek islanders were killed on Cunda; only some children were spared and sent to orphanages.
 The next year, following the Treaty of Lausanne and the population exchange between Greece and Turkey, the few remaining islanders were forced to leave for Greece and were replaced by Cretan Turks and Turks from Lesbos.